Two men and a dog

 Why does St. John ask Jane to come to India with him as his wife?
 How does she answer him?

 Jane comes close to changing her mind about marrying St. John.
 Why?
-What does
+What does her

 response to Rochester’s voice suggest about her values and feelings?